 Our Student Membership team along with your Vice-Presidents for Campus Engagement and Equality will also on hand to support any student or student group looking to set up their own society.

 So, if you can’t find a society focused on a hobby or passion that is important to you, then the team can help you get started.

 Start a Society: Check out the society page on the Beds SU website or contact us for more information on how to get started.

 Raising money for charities is also something very important to our both our societies’ and wider student community and throughout the year our students volunteer their time to help others.
 Beds SU is on hand to help all students achieve their goals and we are always proud to showcase achievements.

 We hope this intro into the world of societies has given you an overview of the wealth of opportunities of offer to explore away from your studies.
-Throughout Welcome Month there will be a number of events and activities hosted by some of our societies and our Freshers Day on the 23rd September will be dedicated to showcasing more of what to expect so keep an eye on the events page.
+Throughout Welcome Week there will be a number of events and activities hosted by some of our societies and our Freshers Days on the 22-24 September so keep an eye on the events page.

 For more details on all of our societies, head to the Beds SU website.